 Using Project Templates for PCB Design Development

 If you've ever had the opportunity to use a bush ax to clear out an overgrown plot of land, then you have glimpsed the hardship and difficulties that early pioneers experienced as they carved paths across North America.
 The efforts of these pioneers were an exhibition of the best aspects of the human spirit.
-Although being a member of that group is no longer possible, you do have the means to be a trailblazer for your fellow PCB designers.
+Although being a member of that group is no longer possible, you do have the means to be a trailblazer for the fellow PCB designer.

 When designing a PCB layout, you have many opportunities to reinvent the wheel.
 Although the module or circuit you’re creating may have been previously designed by someone else, you are unable to incorporate their schematic into your work.
 Therefore, you have to invest time in the PCB layout selecting components, drawing traces, determining and setting board parameters, and sometimes writing script and debugging code.